 - To remove the emergency bandage, free hooking ends from the elastic bandage.

-What you’ll find with any Israeli bandage is the pressure bar has a loop on top.
-In steps 2, 3, and 4, they are instructing you to use the pressure applicator.
+The Israeli bandages have a loop on top of the pressure bar.
+In steps 2, 3, and 4, they instruct you to use the pressure applicator.
 Generally, you weave the wrap into the loop and then back in the direction it came from.

 What’s missing here are the photos that are also part of the instructions on the back of the packaging!
 While this is not something you want to learn when using the product, it’s reassuring the instructions are all there for when you need it.
 When an average non-medical Joe is dealing with saving a loved one in shock, quite often, they are in shock themselves.

 Some things are just so much easier to explain on video.
-Here’s a video that’s a minute long straight from the manufacturer.
+Below is a minute-long video straight from the manufacturer.

 Item 4: Chest Seal